 The Children’s Health Insurance Program (CHIP) in Arkansas was set into law in 1997 to help provide over 100,000 resident children with no cost or low-cost health insurance.
 CHIP, called ARKids First-B in Arkansas, is available to children younger than 19 years of age who come from qualifying families.
 The AR Children’s Health Insurance Program provides vital medical services, including doctor’s visits and hospital stays, to children whose families could not otherwise afford those medical services.
 To learn more about CHIP and Medicaid enrollment in Arkansas and to find answers to important questions like, “What is CHIP Medicaid?” and “Is CHIP considered Medicaid?” read through the detailed sections provided below.

-Arkansas Children’s Health Insurance Program (CHIP) Overview
+What is the Arkansas Children’s Health Insurance Program (CHIP)?

 The AR Children’s Health Insurance Program is used by 93 percent of all qualifying children in the state, which is about 20 percent more than the national average.
 AR CHIP is designed to help low-income families provide health insurance benefits for their children.
 If these adults do not have Medicaid eligibility children from these families can still get affordable health insurance.